 Castles in Communities

-ARE YOU READY FOR 2018?
+ARE YOU READY FOR 2019?

-Castle in Communities is an archaeological/anthropological research Field School program centered on the rural Irish village of Ballintober and the keepless Castle positioned prominently in its midst.
+Castles in Communities is an archaeological/anthropological research Field School program centered on the rural Irish village of Ballintober and the keepless Castle positioned prominently in its midst.

 During four weeks, students will be immersed in the daily rhythm of rural Ireland while taking part in archaeological investigations of its medieval origins.
 This is a field learning program, where students gain understanding about the past by directly participating in an academic research project.
 Students will learn basic field techniques of archaeology, including excavation, survey and laboratory analysis.
 This hands-on training is combined with coursework in archaeological theory and Irish history.
 In this interactive manner, students will be exposed to the fundamental processes of social science research that includes working within a research design, collecting data, interpreting data, and situating findings in a broader statement about the significance of human behavior.
 The Castles in Communities Archaeological Project is a multi-year program that works closely with the Irish community in utilizing its results to encourage ongoing efforts for the preservation and conservation of its local history.

 This coming season we are planning to be back in full force with our complete directors team: